top of page

 Biography

-Born and raised in Iowa City, Iowa, Kiersten's musical journey began early under the mentorship of Joel Foreman at Solon High School, where she discovered her deep passion for music.
-This led her to pursue further education at Central College in Pella, Iowa, where she studied under Gabriel Espinosa, before transferring to The School for Music Vocations at Southwestern Community College.
-At SMV, Kiersten was mentored by Dr. Jeremy Fox, Tobi Crawford, and Dr. Tyler Thomas, expanding her skills across a wide range of musical disciplines.
-From jazz and classical piano to voice, bass, drums, guitar, songwriting, and production, she developed into a multi-faceted musician capable of mastering multiple instruments and genres.
+Born and raised in Iowa City, Iowa, Kiersten Conway began her musical journey under the mentorship of Joel Foreman at Solon High School, where she discovered a deep passion for music.
+She went on to study at Central College with Gabriel Espinosa before transferring to the School for Music Vocations (SMV) at Southwestern Community College.
+At SMV, Kiersten trained under Dr. Jeremy Fox, Tobi Crawford, and Dr. Tyler Thomas, developing into a versatile multi-instrumentalist and vocalist with skills spanning jazz, classical piano, bass, drums, guitar, songwriting, and production.

-Kiersten's performance career quickly took off, and she has since graced some of the most renowned venues in the Midwest, including Noce Jazz Club and Hoyt Sherman Place in Des Moines, as well as the iconic Iowa City Jazz Festival.
-In 2024, her talents were showcased at the prestigious Rochester International Jazz Festival, where she performed alongside Liala Biali, and at the Jazz Education Network (JEN) Conference in New Orleans.
-These performances, along with her collaborations and studio work, demonstrate her growing influence in the jazz world.
+Kiersten’s performance résumé includes many of the Midwest’s top venues, such as Noce Jazz Club and Hoyt Sherman Place in Des Moines, as well as the Iowa City Jazz Festival.
+In 2024, she appeared at the Rochester International Jazz Festival alongside Laila Biali and performed at the Jazz Education Network (JEN) Conference in New Orleans.

-In 2024–2025, Kiersten studied jazz voice at the Eastman School of Music in Rochester, NY, under the mentorship of Grammy Award-winning artist Sara Gazarek.
-In the fall of 2025, she will continue her education at the University of North Texas, studying under acclaimed jazz vocalists Rosana Eckert and Jennifer Barnes.
+From 2024–2025, Kiersten studied jazz voice at the Eastman School of Music under Grammy Award-winning vocalist Sara Gazarek.
+She is currently finishing her undergraduate studies at the University of North Texas, where she studies with Rosana Eckert and Jennifer Barnes.
+At UNT, Kiersten serves as the vocalist for the Three O’Clock Lab Band and sings in the vocal ensemble Avenue C.

 KierstenConway.JPEG